The Listening Post, Part II: Receptivity and Responsiveness

 On the flip side, do you have any idea how you look when you’re listening?
 Not to make you feel self-conscious or anything, but most of us have some kind of odd, fixed expression that we believe makes us look interested, neutral, or patient, but actually often reads as bored, phony, or otherwise negative.

 Think of listening as a sort of pay-it-forward strategy.
-If you model better listening behavior for others, there’s the possibility that they’ll eventually improve their own listening skills — and maybe they’ll be able to hear you better too.
+If you model better listening for others, there’s the possibility that they’ll eventually improve their own listening skills — and maybe they’ll be able to hear you better too.

 Onward and upward,